Are you frustrated by live streaming?

 My good friend Derek Gerrard is a church planter and entrepreneur.
 He pastors Local Community Church in Perth Australia and has written an extensive guide to live streaming for small churches.

-This guide will lower your frustration and give you simple, inexpensive and clear next steps.
+It will give you simple, inexpensive and clear next steps as you grow a healthy church.

 This material was originally published on his website, Derek Gerrard, and is reproduced here with his permission.